 (2) Parents have the right to bringing up and educating their children.
 They have the right to decide about their children's participation in religious instructions.

 Part III Equality

 (1) All humans are equal before the law (general equality).

 (2) Matrimonial equality and legitimacy equality are guaranteed.

 (3) All citizens are equally eligible for public office according to their professional aptitude.

 Article 44 Prohibition of Discrimination and Privileges

-(1) No person may be discriminated against or privileged based on sex, gender, origin, race, language, origin, parentage, creed, faith, sexual orientation, or nobility.
+(1) No person may be discriminated against or privileged based on sex, gender, race, language, creed, faith, sexual orientation, or nobility.

 (2) Measures for the advancement of persons are admissible to remedy past discrimination (affirmative action).